 The main reason cryptocurrencies came to exist, at least initially, was as a form of entirely decentralized digital money.
 That means using it to buy goods and services.
 As we’ve seen with Bitcoin, scaling difficulties can make that far harder to achieve, especially if you aren’t willing to pay huge fees.
 So how do Litecoin and Ethereum compare in that respect?

-Considering Litecoin was originally created to be a better online transactional medium than Bitcoin, it’s no surprise that it’s pretty good at it.
-At the time of writing its median transaction fee is just $0.04 with a block time average of 2:19 (minutes/seconds).
-Confirmations come pretty quick — around four times faster than Bitcoin.
+Considering Litecoin was created to be a better online transactional medium than Bitcoin, it’s no surprise that it’s pretty good at it.
+At the time of writing, its median transaction fee is just $0.0008 with a block time average of 2:22 (minutes/seconds).
+Confirmations come pretty quick, around four times faster than Bitcoin.

-That’s why over the past year we’re seen Ethereum become the most traded cryptocurrency in the world, with more than a million transactions taking place some days.
-In comparison, Litecoin handles just over 50,000 transactions a day, while even Bitcoin handles 230,000 or so.
-Ethereum is trading hands with incredible frequency.
+That’s why over the past year, we’re seen Ethereum become the most traded cryptocurrency in the world, with more than a million transactions taking place some days.
+In comparison, Litecoin handles just over 30,000 transactions a day, and while even Bitcoin handles 300,000 or so, Ethereum is trading hands with incredible frequency at almost 1,000,000 daily.

 Both Litecoin and Ethereum have their strengths in transactions.
 While Litecoin is the cheaper of the two to spend online, owners appear to be more interested in using Ether for the time being.
 Its short block time is hard to beat.